Skip to content

 Many UK drivers hear about extended warranties, but what do they really mean, and why are they important?

 A car warranty protects you against the cost of sudden mechanical and electrical failures.
-It’s a smart investment, offering peace of mind and the option to tailor cover to suit your needs – from adding extra components to upgrading your plan.
+It’s a smart investment, offering peace of mind and the option to tailor your plan to suit your needs – from adding extra components to upgrading your plan.

 But what if you didn’t have a warranty in place?
-From costly repairs to the risk of a failed MOT, here’s what drivers face without cover.
+From costly repairs to the risk of a failed MOT, here’s what drivers face without a warranty in place.

 Key facts at a glance: